CGCE: Classifier-Guided Concept Erasure in Generative Models: Introduction

-To address these limitations, we introduce Classifier-Guided Concept Erasure (\texttt{CGCE}), an efficient framework that offers a robust, efficient, and versatile solution for safe visual generation, as shown in \cref{fig:teaser}.
+To address these limitations, we introduce Classifier-Guided Concept Erasure (\texttt{CGCE}), a robust, efficient, and versatile framework for safe visual generation, as shown in \cref{fig:teaser}.
 A key strength of \texttt{CGCE} is its \textbf{plug-and-play} nature, allowing it to be applied to diverse generative models, such as modern T2I and T2V architectures, \textbf{without altering the original model weights}.
 This preserves the high-quality generative capabilities of the base model for safe content, a critical advantage over many fine-tuning methods that suffer from utility degradation.
 Our approach leverages a \textbf{lightweight}, specially trained classifier that operates in the text embedding space.
 This classifier is first trained on a synthetic dataset of paired safe and unsafe prompts, enabling it to accurately detect the presence of an undesired concept within a given text embedding.
 At inference time, our classifier serves a dual role.
 It first acts as a \textbf{safeguard}, inspecting the text embedding to detect the presence of an undesired concept.
 Upon detection, it then functions as a \textbf{refiner}, altering the embedding to neutralize the harmful semantics and guide it toward a safe semantic region.
 This process ensures a safe visual output from the T2I or T2V model while leaving safe prompts untouched, thereby preserving the model's original generation quality.
-Furthermore, our framework is highly scalable and can simultaneously erase multiple distinct concepts by aggregating the guidance from several classifiers.